arunprasath42/kubernetes-opentelemetry-implementation/README.md

 Helm is used to deploy the OpenTelemetry Collector.

-Why Helm:
+Benefits of using Helm:
-- Version-controlled deployment
+- Version-controlled deployments
 - Easy upgrades and rollbacks
 - Environment-specific configuration
 - Production-friendly operations

-The collector runs in DaemonSet mode via Helm values.
+The collector is deployed in DaemonSet mode via Helm values.

 ---

-## How to Run the POC
+## Running the POC

 1. Build the Java application and Docker image
 2. Deploy the OpenTelemetry Collector (DaemonSet or Helm)
 3. Deploy the Java application
 4. Call the `/hello` endpoint
-5. Observe traces and metrics in collector logs
+5. Observe traces and metrics in the collector logs

 ---

 ## What Interviewers Should Notice

 This project demonstrates:
 - Correct OpenTelemetry usage
 - Kubernetes-native observability design
 - Clear DaemonSet vs Deployment reasoning
 - Helm-based operational maturity
 - Cloud-agnostic thinking

 ---

-## Interview-Ready Summary

-"I built a Kubernetes observability POC using OpenTelemetry with a Java application.
-I combined automatic and manual instrumentation, deployed the OpenTelemetry Collector as a DaemonSet using Helm, and designed the solution to be cloud-agnostic so it works across GKE, EKS, and AKS."

----

-## Final Notes

-This repository is intentionally:
-- Simple
-- Clean
-- Realistic
-- Interview-ready

-The platform may change.
-The observability principles remain the same.